-Perfectly soft, these cookies use sourdough starter discard, so you can prevent waste while making yourself some treats.
-This recipe is also super versatile.
+These perfectly soft cookies use sourdough starter discard so you can prevent waste while enjoying some home-baked treats.
+This recipe is also very versatile.
 Don't have matcha or only have dark chocolate chips?
 That works too.
-Omit the matcha, swap the chocolate, they're still delicious.
+Omit the matcha, swap the chocolate - they're still delicious.

 Matcha White Chocolate Sourdough Discard Cookies

-All you need for this recipe is a couple mixing bowls, parchment paper, and a baking sheet
+All you need for this recipe is a couple of mixing bowls, parchment paper, and a baking sheet.

 1 heaping cup all-purpose flour

 2 tsp matcha powder (I use Kan from Ippodo Tea as it imparts a gorgeous bright color)